weekendesk/OTA-API-Developer-Guide/source/index.html.md

 ## Booking Notification

-Booking notifications allows the Channel partner to be acknowledged about a new booking that entered into the Weekendesk system.<br>
+Booking notifications allows the ChannelManager partner to be acknowledged about a new booking that entered into the Weekendesk system.<br>
-Once received the notification, and successfully confirmed, it is responsability of the Channel partner to notify the hotel in order to reserve the room(s) for the stay.
+Once received the notification, and successfully confirmed, it is responsability of the ChannelManager partner to notify the hotel in order to reserve the room(s) for the stay.

 ### HTTP Request